-Angie Smibert is the author of over twenty (20) nonfiction books about science and technology for kids.
+Angie Smibert is the author of more than 20 nonfiction books about science and technology for kids.
 Some of those titles include Building Better Robots, How it Works: The Internet, All about Coding, and 12 Great Moments that Changed Internet History.
 She also writes science fiction and fantasy for middle grade and young adult readers.
 Her novels include the Memento Nora and the Ghosts of Ordinary Objects series.
 Before writing full time, she helped pioneer online training at NASA’s Kennedy Space Center.
 She received NASA’s prestigious Silver Snoopy as well as several other awards for her work.
 Besides writing, she also teaches writing –and sometimes human-computer interaction—for Indiana University East.
 She lives in Roanoke, Virginia.

 Three books for future engineers: Gutsy Girls Go for Science: Engineers Artificial Intelligence Industrial DesignView

 History is filled with struggle, at both an international level and individual.
 Try these books for ages 12 to 15 to learn about the people, places, and events that have helped define the United States and beyond.
 Hands-on activities and research projects make learning fun and foundational!
 Titles include: The Civil War: The Struggle that Divided America The Vietnam War World War II: From the Rise of the Nazi Party to the Dropping of the Atomic BombView